CosmosContracts/juno-tools-docs/docs/03-snapshots/02-guide.md

 ```

 Congrats!
-You have successfully learned how to restore a juno blockhain's snapshot on your node.
+You have successfully learned how to restore a Juno blockchain's snapshot on your node.